WEX (WEX)

 11. Is Now The Time To Buy WEX?

-WEX isn’t a terrible business, but it doesn’t pass our quality test.
-Although its revenue growth was good over the last five years, it’s expected to deteriorate over the next 12 months and its above-average ROE suggests its management team has made good investment decisions
+WEX isn’t a terrible business, but it isn’t one of our picks.
+Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its solid ROE suggests it has grown profitably in the past

 WEX’s P/E ratio based on the next 12 months is 8.5x.
-While this valuation is optically cheap, the potential downside is big given its shaky fundamentals.
-We're fairly confident there are better investments elsewhere.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're pretty confident there are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.